Merculous/Virtualbox-Scripts/README.md

 # make_macos_vm

-This was only tested enough on a Linux machine.

-Windows was tested but the arguments dealing with paths are broken for now.
-I will fix this in a bit.

-MacOS should be almost the same as Linux so it should work in theory.

-As for the script itself, I need to figure out how to properly set the networking bit as that changes per device.
+Windows users <b>MUST</b> enclose anything after "--root" and or "--image" with double quotes.

+To avoid confusion with "--root", this <b>MUST</b> be the same path used in the preferences window with the selectable list named <b>"Default Machine Folder."</b>